farhi/looktxt/README.md

 # looktxt
 Convert any free format text file with numerical areas into scientific data formats.

+:warning: this repository is **obsolete** - please refer to https://gitlab.com/soleil-data-treatment/soleil-software-projects/looktxt ⚠️

 Description
 ---
 This program searches for numerical fields in a text file, whatever be its formating, and exports all numerics.